xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 The Yildiz technopark is 100% occupied and there is a waiting list to get in.
 There are many merits for companies to get accepted to technoparks in Turkey:
 Tax exemptions, VAT exemptions, wage tax exemptions for employees doing RnD and many more perks.
-Most of the companies in the techparks are hardware based product companies.
+Most of the companies in the tech parks are hardware-based product companies.

 On of the impressing pitches we had during our visit was from [solarcurtain](http://solarcurtain.co/) a startup that is producing curtains that can generate power from solar, so instead of having flat and hard solar panels on top of your roofs, you hang them as curtains to your windows to capture sunlight.
-They boast a 22% effeciency rate, and the pricing is USD250 per meter square for their curtains.
+They boast a 22% efficiency rate, and the pricing is USD250 per meter square for their curtains.
 Watch their video [here](https://www.youtube.com/watch?v=DDESLdEKY_4)

 ### Istanbul Technical University